wooknight/phpcallgraph/readme.txt

         phpcallgraph -f cga -o testfiles.str test/testfiles/

+Analysis of code in the global scope:
+    Code in the global scope (outside any functions or methods) can be analyzed with the help of a little workaround: Such code can be manually wrapped in a dummy function called dummyFunctionForFile_filename_php() which will then be recognized by PHPCallGraph.
+Of course this is not very elegant but currently the only feasible way due to some conceptual restrictions resulting from the utilization of the InstantSVC CodeAnalyzer.

 Examples:
     bin/phpcallgraph -n -f png -o PHPCallGraph.png src/PHPCallGraph.php
     bin/phpcallgraph -f png -o phpcallgraph-library.png src/drivers/ src/PHPCallGraph.php